St John the Baptist Church, Knaresborough

 St John the Baptist Church is a parish church in the Church of England located in Knaresborough, North Yorkshire.
 It is the largest church in the town.

 History

 Records of a church on this site date back to at least 1114 when records from Nostell Priory, Wakefield show that King Henry I granted the "Church at Cnaresburgh" to the canons at Nostell.
 The church was originally dedicated to St Mary but was changed to its current name in the 16th century following reform after the English reformation.
-The bells were hung in 1774 and the clock erected in 1884.
+The bells were hung in 1774.

 On 5 February 1952 the church was designated a grade I listed building.